-Update: We now have a solution that works in Windows 10’s May 2020 Update.
+Update, 8/15/22: We now have a solution that works in Windows 10’s May 2020 Update and Windows 11.
 In our experience, this also disables the Microsoft Edge advertisements that appear when you search for Chrome in Windows 10’s Start menu.

-It’s worth noting that Android’s default search and even iOS will also send your search results to their servers to try and get more relevant results—but somehow it seems different when you’re on your personal computer in your house trying to search through your personal files.
+It’s worth noting that Android’s default search and even iOS on the iPhone will also send your search queries to Google or Apple’s servers to try and get more relevant results — but, somehow, it seems different when you’re on your personal computer in your house trying to search through your personal files.